inderjeetsingh1704/Scraping/README.md

 "# Scraping"

-This Repository contains is based on Tutorial
+This Repository is based on Tutorial --
 Scrapy: Powerful Web Scraping & Crawling with Python Instructor - Lazar Telebak